Are You Ready For a Challenge?

 In addition to serving students, NSIP benefits PNNL and the nation by developing talented, creative researchers—the national security experts of tomorrow—who will augment the Laboratory's capabilities in key areas that include nuclear science, electrical engineering, computer science, physics and chemistry.

 In addition to the unique opportunity of working at a cutting-edge national research and development laboratory, successful applicants will receive a competitive salary and, potentially, tuition reimbursement.
-Tuition reimbursement will be awarded, at the discretion of the National Security Internship Program Review Committee, upon completion and evaluation of the intern's summer assignment with the Laboratory.
-Interns who accept tuition reimbursement must agree to work as a full-time employee for a set period of time at PNNL following the successful completion of their degree and internship assignment.
-Interns who are invited to join the Laboratory as regular full-time staff members and subsequently opt to voluntarily terminate employment with PNNL, before the obligatory period of service, will be required to reimburse PNNL a pro-rated portion of the tuition reimbursement expenses.
+Tuition reimbursement will be awarded upon completion and evaluation of the intern's summer assignment with the Laboratory.

 Perhaps the most appealing benefit of NSIP is the opportunity to pursue an exciting career—in an innovative atmosphere of discovery.

-Students interested in applying for positions can apply online through the APPLY NOW/TRACKS in the left column.
+Students interested in applying for positions can apply online through the TRACKS listed in the right column.
 If you are eligible, you can apply to more than one position and you can apply to any or all of the TRACKS.
 Each TRACK has its own application page and position links.
 Candidates must apply to each in order to be considered for a TRACK in that area.